motarski/kubernetes-on-prem/README.md

 - Loadbalancer

 ## Hosts supported
-The solution is tested end-to-end on both Linux and Mac
+The solution is tested end-to-end on both hosts

 - **MacOs Catalina `10.15.5`** with Oracle VirtualBox `6.1`, Vagrant `2.2.9`
 - **Ubuntu Linux `18.04 LTS`** with Oracle VirtualBox `6.1`, Vagrant `2.2.9`

 ## Cavaets
-- Current cluster dimensioning is recommended for hosts that have 16Gb+ RAM.
-If your host has less then I recommended to provision the cluster with one node less.
+- Current cluster dimensioning is recommended for hosts that have 16Gb RAM or more.
+If your host has less than that I recommended to provision the cluster with one node less.
 This can be done by setting the NodeCount value in Vagrantfile to one

 ```bash